 Realizing an SI unit — that is, converting its formal definition into concrete reality — requires following a specific set of methods and directions called a mise en pratique, a French phrase meaning “practical application.”
 The BIPM specifies a mise en pratique for each SI base unit.
 For temperature, the procedure does not entail realizing exactly 1 kelvin, but exactly 273.16 kelvins.

-At present, the kelvin is realized through the triple point of water, the point at which a precise formulation of water exists simultaneously as a solid, liquid and gas when it’s in thermal equilibrium.
-(In other words, when the water has no net gain or loss of heat.)
-It is a valuable universal standard because, when this water is under a specific amount of pressure, the triple point always occurs — by definition — at exactly the same temperature.
+For many years, the kelvin was realized through the triple point of water, the point at which a precise formulation of water exists simultaneously as a solid, liquid and gas when it’s in thermal equilibrium (in other words, when the water has no net gain or loss of heat).
+It has served as a valuable universal standard because, when this water is under a specific amount of pressure, the triple point always occurs — by definition — at exactly the same temperature.

-That temperature is 273.16 K. Accordingly, the kelvin is now defined as “the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.”
+That temperature is 273.16 K. And for a long time, this triple-point temperature both defined the kelvin and helped to translate it into practical reality.
+Until 2019, the kelvin was defined as “the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.”

 The triple-point cell contains a very specific formulation of water.
 Like all atoms, the hydrogen and oxygen in water have different “isotopes” — variations of the same atom.
 For example, oxygen atoms exist in several forms, such as oxygen-16 (16O), oxygen-17 (17O), and oxygen-18 (18O).
 All these forms have eight electrons and eight protons, but they differ in their numbers of neutrons, with 16O having only eight neutrons, making it the lightest isotope, and 18O having 10 neutrons, making it the heaviest isotope.
 (Notice that the isotope number is the sum of the number of protons and neutrons in the atom.)
 Similarly, hydrogen is found most abundantly as 1H, with one proton and zero neutrons, but some hydrogen exists as 2H (one proton and one neutron), known as deuterium (D).
 When deuterium atoms occur in a water molecule, it’s called heavy water (D2O).